Emergency-Response-Demo/erdemo.io/architecture.md

   - **Middleware Components**: Red Hat AMQ Streams, Red Hat Data Grid

   - **Other Components**: PostgreSQL, Grafana

+The *Datawarehouse Service* supports the creation of business dashboards that could be used by a *Mission Commander*.
+The service is architected in an _Extract-Load-Transform_ (ELT) manner.
-The *Datawarehouse Service* is a Quarkus based service that listens on all Red Hat AMQ Streams based message traffic in the ER-Demo.
+In particular, the *Datawarehouse Service* is a Quarkus based service that listens on all Red Hat AMQ Streams based message traffic in the ER-Demo.
 Using the data in these messages, it populates a de-normalized relational database (implemented using PostgreSQL) whose schema supports dashboard related queries.
 Temporary data accumulated during the lifecycle of the mission is stored in Red Hat Data Grid until the mission is completed and its history archived in the datawarehouse.
 Grafana renders the dashboards generated from queries on the PostgreSQL based datawarehouse.

 ![](/images/mission_commander_kpis.png)